Message from Chancellor Finis St. John

 When using the Event Passport function, event attendees will be approved to enter a facility or event only after having completed the Healthcheck assessment tool.
 The Passport can also be used to ensure compliance with reporting requirements by denying facility or event access to individuals who have not completed the required assessment.
-The Event Passport function shall be used to facilitate access to registered social events and to on-campus instruction.
+Until May 10, 2021, the Event Passport function shall be used to facilitate access to registered social events and to on-campus instruction.
 The Event Passport function should be considered, but is not required, for other events on-campus, such as athletic events.

 Student Entry Testing (Required for Certain Students)